zurgeg/control-my-pc/README.md

 - No Webhooks) If you don't know how to make a discord webhook, there are plenty of guides online.
 Without a webhook most commands do absolutely nothing.
 If you would like to send webhooks to a different service (I.E: Slack), you can modify some of the webhook code (`./cmpc/utils.py` handles most webhooks.).
 You can use 1 webhook for the entire script, but it is not recommended.

-- Offline / No Twitch) If you are running the script without Twitch and/or you are offline, sadly the script will not function.
-We are planning on adding a feature to test offline without the use of Twitch and/or Webhooks.
+- Offline / No Twitch) If you are running the script without Twitch and/or you are offline, you can start the script in offline only mode.
+Do this by adding the `--offline-mode` flag to your start command.

 # What's New highlight: